Payment processing best practices: A guide for businesses

 8. Are digital wallets or BNPL options worth adopting for B2B payments?

-9. How can I reduce payment fraud in B2B transactions?
+9. How can you reduce payment fraud in B2B transactions?

 10. What’s the best way to handle international B2B payments?

-11. How do I optimize payment processing for different industries?
+11. How can you optimize payment processing for different industries?

-12. What payment processing integrations do I need for my ERP system?
+12. What payment processing integrations does an ERP system require?

-13. How can I improve my payment approval rates?
+13. How can you improve payment approval rates?

 14. What are the best practices for payment reconciliation?

-15. How do I handle partial payments and payment plans?
+15. How should you handle partial payments and payment plans?

-16. What payment data should I track for B2B transactions?
+16. What payment data should you track for B2B transactions?

 1. Liquidity signals